UCSD-SUMS/public_html_17-18/officers.md

                             <em>2nd Year, Warren College</em>
                         </p>
                         <p>
                             Simon decided to get involved with SUMS because he felt UCSD did not have an organization that could provide the undergraduate math community with the resources necessary to succeed.
 He has a deep passion for math and wants to share that passion with other math majors at UCSD.
 His favorite field of math is partial differential equations (PDEs), as they help model a lot of physical phenomena, which he thinks is amazing.
-In particular, PDEs have so many applications for physics in engineering (his major).
+                            In particular, PDEs have so many applications for physics and in engineering (his major).
 Simon enjoys reading, watching Netflix, and working on personal projects.
                         </p>
                     </div>
                 </div>